 - How much you have saved up for your down payment

-Once you’ve completed the pre-approval process, shopping for your perfect new home or condo will be a lot easier and quicker.
+Once you’ve completed the pre-approval process, shopping for your perfect new home or preconstruction condo in Toronto will be a lot easier and quicker.
 Having a pre-approval allows you to pinpoint exactly what your budget is and how much your monthly payments will be, putting you in a position where you can find the perfect home for you much more easily, comfortably, and realistically.

 Step #2: Get the Right People Involved

-The next step in the process of buying your first new home or condo is getting the right people involved.
+The next step in the process of buying your first new home or preconstruction condo in Toronto is getting the right people involved.
 Wouldn’t it be lovely if you could just do it all yourself?
 Well, you could, but since buying your first home is one of the biggest purchases you’ll ever make and a major investment opportunity, it’s better to have a full team backing you before you make the final decision.

-In any given scenario, these are the people that you’ll need to be in contact with when purchasing your first home or condo in Toronto:
+In any given scenario, these are the people that you’ll need to be in contact with when purchasing your first home or preconstruction condo in Toronto:

 - A real estate lawyer – for all the legal implications of purchasing your home, and to help you review all legal documentation